Composite Short-path Nonadiabatic Holonomic Quantum Gates: INTRODUCTION

-Here, we demonstrate how to realize the shortest-path NHQC (S-NHQC) via inverse Hamiltonian engineering technique \cite{Kang2018,Odelin2019} on three-level $\Lambda$ quantum systems.
-Under the set conditions, the S-NHQC scheme possesses the shortest evolution path with ultra-high gate-fidelity.
-Remarkably, the gate performance can be further improved by utilizing the proposed composite dynamical decoupling pulse, termed as CS-NHQC here.
-Interestingly, the population of excited state will decrease with the increase of the composite pulse sequence in our S-NHQC, and thus improves both the gate fidelity and robustness.
-This is distinct from the conventional NHQC schemes \cite{xugf2014, liubj2019, Lisai2020, Lisai2021, liubj2021, yudp2019, YS2019, aimz2020, aimz2021, sunfwprappl2021, xuy2021} with dynamical decoupling pulse \cite{Viola1999} and pulse shaping, where the gate robustness is obtained at the cost of decreasing the gate-fidelity.
-In addition, we compare our CS-NHQC scheme with the conventional dynamical scheme, and our scheme performs better in certain parameters ranges.
+Here, we demonstrate how to realize the shortest-path NHQC (SNHQC) via the inverse Hamiltonian engineering technique \cite{Kang2018,Odelin2019} on three-level $\Lambda$ quantum systems.
+Under the set conditions, the SNHQC scheme possesses the shortest evolution path with ultrahigh gate fidelity.
+Remarkably, the gate performance can be further improved by utilizing the proposed composite dynamical decoupling pulse, termed as CSNHQC here.
+Interestingly, the population of the excited state will decrease with the increase of the composite pulse sequence in our SNHQC, and thus improve both the gate fidelity and robustness.
+This is distinct from the conventional NHQC schemes \cite{xugf2014, liubj2019, Lisai2020, Lisai2021, liubj2021, yudp2019, YS2019, aimz2020, aimz2021, sunfwprappl2021, xuy2021} with dynamical decoupling pulse and pulse shaping, where the gate robustness is obtained at the cost of decreasing the gate fidelity.
+In addition, we compare our CSNHQC scheme with the conventional dynamical scheme, and our scheme performs better in certain parameters ranges.
 Finally, we present the implementation of our scheme with Rydberg atoms in the Rydberg blockade regime \cite{Saffman2010}, and show its better gate performance.
 Therefore, our scheme represents a promising progress towards the fault-tolerant quantum computation in the atomic system.

-\section{Universal single-qubit holonomic gates}
+\section{UNIVERSAL SINGLE-QUBIT HOLONOMIC GATES}

-In this section, we first derive the Hamiltonian that can realize the holonomic quantum gate via inverse engineering in subsection A. We then design the single-qubit gates of our S-NHQC scheme in subsection B. Finally, we discuss the robustness of single-qubit gates from S-NHQC scheme and compare them with previous NHQC schemes in subsection C.
+In this section, we first derive the Hamiltonian that can realize the holonomic quantum gate via inverse engineering in subsection A. We then design the single-qubit gates of our SNHQC scheme in subsection B. Finally, we discuss the robustness of single-qubit gates from the SNHQC scheme and compare them with the previous NHQC one in subsection C.